caputoortega/MusalaSoft-Drones/README.md

 performance by limiting the time-to-access and time-to-write to the drive's speeds but can also slow down significatively the response times if many operations are queued.

-To reduce this response times a hybrid model could be used where the information is persisted into a traditional database but also cached to memory using in-memory caching systems such as *Redis* or *memcached* for the most significant and requested data, this way the service's database hit count can be lowered by retrieving the cached information instead.
+To reduce this response times a hybrid model could be implemented, where the information is persisted into a traditional database but also cached to memory -using in-memory caching systems such as *Redis* or *memcached*- for the most significant and commonly requested data, this way the service's database hit count can be lowered by retrieving the cached information instead and the overall performance is improved.

 With that implementation, in the best-case scenario the most up-to-date version of the information has already been cached and the user gets its response right-away.

 ```mermaid
     sequenceDiagram